marksweiss/sofine/README.md

     child_shema = mod.get_child_schema()

-## Managing Plugins
+## Managing Data Retrieval Plugins

-Managing plugins is very simple.
+Managing data retrieval plugins is very simple.
 Pick a directory from which you want to call your plugins.
 Define the environment variable `SOFINE_PLUGIN_PATH` and assign to it the path to your plugin directory.

 Plugins themselves are just Python modules fulfilling the requirements detailed in the section, "How Plugins Work and How to Write Them."

 Plugins cannot be deployed at the root of your plugin directory.
 Instead you must create one or more subdirectories and place plugins in them.
 Any plugin can live in any subdirectory.
 If you want, you can even place a plugin in more than one plugin directory.
 The plugin module name must match the plugin's `self.name` attribute, and the plugin directory name must match the plugin's `self.group` attribute.

 This approach means you can manage your plugin directory without any dependencies on `sofine`.
 You can manage your plugins directory as their own code repo, and include unit tests or config files in the plugin directory, etc.

+## Managing Data Format Plugins

+Pick a direcgory from which you want to call your plugins.
+Define the environment variable `SOFINE_DATA_FORMAT_PLUGIN_PATH` and assign it to the path of your plugin directory.

+Unlike data retrieval plugins, data format plugins should be deployed directly in your plugin directory, not in a subdirectory.

+Data format plugins are simply modules.
+By convention they should be named `format_<FORMAT_NAME>.py`, for example, `format_json.py`.
+This is optional, but provides a standard way to avoid name clashes with built-in or third-party modules named after a data format, such as the Python standard library `json` and `csv` modules.

 ## Appendix: The Data Retrieval Algorithm